yassinbouasri/dependency-injection-attributes/sfcasts/lazy.md

 # Lazy Services

 Time to talk about one of my *favorite* Symfony features: lazy services.
 Many times, you inject a service, but it's only used under certain conditions.
-For example:
+Here's an example:

 ```php
 public function calculateSomething(ExpensiveService $service)